HMS Seagull (1805)

-HMS Seagull (or Sea Gull) was the name vessel for the Seagull class of brig-sloops of the Royal Navy.
-She was launched on 1 July 1805 and saw active service under the British flag in Danish waters until 19 June 1808 when Dano-Norwegian forces sank her.
-The Danes raised her and refitted her for service in the Dano-Norwegian Navy, which she served until the end of the English Wars in 1814.
-She then was transferred to the Norwegians.
-She was finally decommissioned in 1817.
+HMS Seagull was a 16-gun Seagull-class brig-sloop of the Royal Navy.
+She was launched on 1 July 1805 and saw active service in Danish waters until 19 June 1808 when Dano-Norwegian forces captured her.
+Though she sank shortly after being captured, the Danes raised her and refitted her for service in the Royal Dano-Norwegian Navy, which she served until the end of the English Wars in 1814.
+She then was transferred to the Royal Norwegian Navy before being decommissioned in 1817.

 British service (1805–1808)

 Seagull was commissioned under Commander Robert Cathcart in August 1805.

 O 10 April 1806 she sent a Prussian galiot into the Downs.

 She was active in 1807 in the North Sea and the Downs and received prize money for the following captures, either alone or in company with other British vessels.